morete/kubevirt-basics-training/content/en/docs/05/52_cloud-init.md

 ```

 Extend the VM configuration to include our secret `{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-cloudinit` we created above.
-Use the [documentation](https://kubevirt.io/user-guide/user_workloads/startup_scripts/) for further info
+Use the linked under `Reference` at the end of this lab for further information.

 {{% details title="Task Hint: Solution" %}}
 Your VirtualMachine configuration should look like this: